neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Error-Codes.md

 #### [a3f7ed53] Access denied
 The permissions of yur client do not allow this action.

+#### [f84f93d3] Access denied
+The requested action requires an authorized session.
+Open a session before making the request.

 ## Validation Errors
 #### [7b584c1e] Invalid server side encryption type